Existence of Bayesian Equilibria in Incomplete Information Games without Common Priors: Existence of Bayesian Equilibria

 As mentioned before, our existence result extends to games with payoffs discontinuous in actions under certain conditions on the payoff functions (see \citeay{Reny:20:ARE} for a review of the literature on equilibrium existence in discontinuous games).
 While we believe that the result applies to many such settings, for brevity and concreteness, we will draw on the result from \cite{Carbonell-Nicolau/McLean:18:MOR} as an illustration.

 We consider the incomplete information game $G$ as before.
 For each player $i$, let $\H_i$ be the set of pure strategies for player $i$, i.e., $\H_i$ is the set of measurable maps from $(T_i,\T_i)$ to $(A_i,\B(A_i))$.
-We adopt the following definition introduced by \cite{Carbonell-Nicolau/McLean:18:MOR}, adapting concepts from \cite{Monteiro/Page:07:JET} to incomplete information games.
+We adopt the following definition introduced by \cite{Carbonell-Nicolau/McLean:18:MOR}, who adapted concepts from \cite{Monteiro/Page:07:JET} to incomplete information games.

-\begin{definition}[\citeay{Carbonell-Nicolau/McLean:18:MOR}] A payoff profile $u$ is \bi{uniformly payoff secure} if for each $i =1,\ldots,n$, $\epsilon > 0$, and $h_i \in \H_i$, there exists $h_i^* \in \H_i$ such that for each $a_{-i}\in A_{-i}$ and $(s,t) \in S \times T$, there is a neighborhood $N(a_{-i})$ of $a_{-i}$ with
+\begin{definition} A payoff profile $u$ is \emph{uniformly payoff secure} if for each $i =1,\ldots,n$, $\epsilon > 0$, and $h_i \in \H_i$, there exists $h_i^* \in \H_i$ such that for each $a_{-i}\in A_{-i}$ and $t \in T$, there is a neighborhood $N(a_{-i})$ of $a_{-i}$ with

 for all $a'_{-i} \in N(a_{-i})$. \end{definition}